 The Last Wolf in England: Background Grange over Sands

-It is claimed (but can't be proved) that the last wolf in England was killed at Humphrey Head around the year 1390
+It is claimed (but can't be proved) that the last wolf in England was killed at Humphrey Head in the fourteenth century

 There were wolves in Britain from earliest times, but efforts were made to exterminate them from at least the time of King Edward I. By the late middle ages, they were very rare in England, although they lingered on in Scotland until the 17th or 18th century.